 Soft skills, such as communication, coordination, and sociability, are even more important for administrative assistants.
 That’s why identifying areas in your soft skills that need improvement is crucial.
 If your hard skills will get you an interview, most probably it is your soft skills that will get you the job and enable you to keep it afterward.

-Though not a must, but upgrading your education and skills through a bridging program or other courses and workshops may be an important part of your journey to become a successful administrative assistant in Canada.
+Though not a must, upgrading your education and skills through a bridging program or other courses and workshops may be an important part of your journey to becoming a successful administrative assistant in Canada.

-You may have strong technical skills, but often that is not enough to get a job or maintain it afterwards.
-As an administrative assistant you are expected to have excellent communication, problem-solving, and interpersonal skills.
+You may have strong technical skills, but often that is not enough to get a job or maintain it afterward.
+As an administrative assistant, you are expected to have excellent communication, problem-solving, and interpersonal skills.
 You may need more training or skills upgrading, especially with regards to your soft skills.

 You may be eligible for Language Instruction for Newcomers to Canada (LINC) program.
 Otherwise, you can find other free or affordable classes in English as a Second Language (ESL) or French as a Second Language (FSL) classes through the school boards or settlement agencies.